larose/utt/README.md

 Ultimate Time Tracking
 ======================

-Ultimate Time Tracking (utt) is a simple command-line interface time tracking application.
+Ultimate Time Tracking (utt) is a simple command-line time tracking application.
 It's designed for users that need to report their time on another system and want a preliminary timesheet.

 ## Usage